camunda/camunda-docs-manual/content/user-guide/camunda-bpm-run.md

 # Configure Camunda BPM Run

 Just like all the other distros, you can tailor Camunda BPM Run to your needs.
-To do this, you only have to edit the `application.yml` file that you can find in the configuration folder.
+To do this, you only have to edit one of the [configuration files](#choose-between-default-and-production-configuration) that you can find in the configuration folder.

 {{< note title="Note:" class="info" >}}
 Camunda BPM Run is based on the [Camunda Spring Boot Starter](https://github.com/camunda/camunda-bpm-spring-boot-starter).